 Granada is an incredibly beautiful place to stay there is just so much to see and experience beyond the Alhambra.
 Check out Perri’s great article on a Weekend in Granada it will give you a load of ideas and tips for staying in Granada for a few days.

-So remember these tips for visiting the Alhambra:
+So remember these tips for your Alhambra Palace tickets and visit:

 - Buy your tickets online for the Alhambra at least 3 months in advance